Best Overwatch Settings

 4. Proceed to the startup tab > Disable All Applications with High Priority.

 5. Following this step accurately.
-You will now be seeing tremendous Boot times, Dramatic FPS Increase in Overwatch, and most Importantly stable performance.
+You will now be seeing tremendous Boot times, Dramatic FPS Increase in Overwatch 2, and most Importantly stable performance.

-Delete Temp Files and Performa a Disk Cleanup
+Delete Temp Files & Perform A Disk Cleanup

-There are three things you should know about Overwatch and Hard Drives.
-First, you have to make sure that your Overwatch is Installed in an SSD.
+First, you have to make sure that your Overwatch 2 is Installed in an SSD.
 This can significantly improve speed and the performance is just incredible.
-Secondly, you will have to remove all the dirt from the Overwatch Directory.
+Secondly, you will have to remove all the dirt from the Overwatch 2 Directory.
 Lastly, you will have to ensure that the Health of the drives is above 90%.
 You can check this through numerous software like Hardware Sentinel and more.

 2. Press CTRL + A on your keyboard > Right Click Any File > Delete them altogether.